Copper conductor: Strength and ductility combination

 Usually, the stronger a metal is, the less pliable it is.
 This is not the case with copper.
 A unique combination of high strength and high ductility makes copper ideal for wiring systems.
 At junction boxes and at terminations, for example, copper can be bent, twisted, and pulled without stretching or breaking.

 Creep resistance

-Creep is the gradual deformation of a material from constant expansions and contractions under “load, no-load” conditions.
+Creep is the gradual deformation of a material from constant expansions and contractions under varying load conditions.
 This process has adverse effects on electrical systems: terminations can become loose, causing connections to heat up or create dangerous arcing.

 Copper has excellent creep characteristics that minimizes loosening at connections.
 For other metal conductors that creep, extra maintenance is required to check terminals periodically and ensure that screws remain tightened to prevent arcing and overheating.

 Corrosion resistance

 Corrosion is the unwanted breakdown and weakening of a material due to chemical reactions.
 Copper generally resists corrosion from moisture, humidity, industrial pollution, and other atmospheric influences.
 However, any corrosion oxides, chlorides, and sulfides that do form on copper are somewhat conductive.

 Under many application conditions copper is higher on the galvanic series than other common structural metals, meaning that copper wire is less likely to be corroded in wet conditions.
 However, any more anodic metals in contact with copper will be corroded since they will essentially be sacrificed to the copper.